 1. Give your brand story a backbone

-There’s no golden rule to follow when it comes to creating a powerful brand story because every business is unique.
-However, there’s one thing that every story requires and that is clear structure.
+There’s no golden rule to follow when it comes to crafting a brand story because every business is unique.
+However, there’s one thing that every story requires and that is clear structure

-If you analyzed well-known brand stories, you’d quickly notice that most of them have a similar structure that is pretty straightforward:
+If you analyzed well-known brand stories, you’d quickly notice that most of them have a similar outline that is pretty straightforward:

 - Proof of success

-To understand this structure better, let’s analyze a real-life example.
+To understand this structure better, let’s analyze a real-life brand story example.